-In an ideal world, we should consider having deep tissue massage or myofascial release treatment as a form of maintenance to prevent this muscular tension and tightness, but most of us leave it until we are experiencing painful symptoms.
+Ideally we should consider having deep tissue massage or myofascial release treatment as a form of maintenance to prevent this muscular tension and tightness.
+Most of us leave it until we are experiencing painful symptoms.
 The earlier you address any symptoms, the less treatment you will need to get better, it really is often that simple.

 We use our arms all the time, reaching for things, lifting things, typing on the computer and daily activities like brushing your teeth or hair, driving, cycling the list goes on.
 So it’s not surprising that our shoulders can run into problems sometimes.

 As muscles become tight and tense they start to restrict our movement.
 The shoulder is a very mobile joint, over time as the muscles become tighter the shoulder joint can become compressed and restricted in its movement and this can start to aggravate underlying structures like a bursa, or tendon, as well as impinge sensitive structures, causing pain when we move our arm.